tlevine/www.thomaslevine.com/content/!/table-words/index.md

 and rows mean special things.

 ## Rows
+The very first line in that table says "id, location, ...".
+This line is called the "header", and we'll get to that later.

+The rest of the lines are all *rows*.
+A data table represents a collection of things, and each individual thing is represented as a row.
+For example, this table is about a collection of XXX, so each row is a XXX.

 ![The same handwritten data table, but with a row of the table highlighted]()

+It is quite important to know that each row is a XXX, so we have a name for this relationship; we say that XXX is the the *statistical unit* in this data table.

 ## Columns